 If today’s society experienced a pandemic on the scale of the 1918 Spanish flu, it would kill millions of people and cost the world economy $3 trillion.
 In the United States, it would cause 1.9 million American deaths and cost the U.S. economy almost $200 billion.

 Climate change is increasing the risk of infectious disease.
 One reason is that the melting permafrost is releasing viruses and bacteria that have been dormant for thousands of years.
 Climate change also causes more frequent and stronger natural disasters that create infectious diseases.
-Sufferers come into contact with contaminated water from flooding sewage systems.

 What You Can Do

 The best way to protect yourself against a global pandemic is to avoid coming into contact with those who are infected.
 For example, during a coronavirus outbreak, you should: